Düsseldorf: Music

 Düsseldorf has been home to a number of influential music artists and bands, particularly in the electronic and krautrock genres, with Kraftwerk being the most prominent example.
 As one source describes, "This is the place where Neu! conceived the motorik beat, Harmonia dreamed up ambient, Die Krupps expanded the idea of industrial, and where those brilliant mensch-maschines Kraftwerk, declared: 'We are the robots'."

-Since the 1950s the "Kom(m)ödchen" has been one of the most prominent political cabarets of Germany.
 The city's best-known contribution to the culture of modern popular music is the influential avant-garde electronic band Kraftwerk.
 Formed by two Düsseldorf-born musicians, Kraftwerk is internationally known as the most significant band in the history of post-war German music and as pioneers in electronic music.

 Other influential musical groups originating from Düsseldorf include Neu!, formed in 1971 by Klaus Dinger and Michael Rother, after their split from Kraftwerk, and La Düsseldorf, also formed by Dinger in 1976 shortly after Neu! disbanded.
 Both groups had a significant influence on a variety of subsequent rock, post-punk, and electronic music artists.

 Internationally known power metal band Warlock was formed in Düsseldorf in 1982.
 Its frontwoman, Doro Pesch, has had a successful solo career in Europe and Asia since Warlock ended.
 The punk band Die Toten Hosen, the electronic act D.A.F., as well as the electronic/industrial pioneers Die Krupps, all originated in Düsseldorf.

 Düsseldorf appears in several songs, including Düsseldorf by the British indie band Teleman and Wärst du doch in Düsseldorf geblieben by Danish singer Dorthe Kollo.

 The city hosted the Eurovision Song Contest 2011.